Faculty and Staff

 Literature, Law, and Rhetorical Performance in the Anticolonial Atlantic.
 The Ohio State University Press,Spring 2016.

-The era of national liberation and decolonization may have come and gone, but postcolonialism remains a largely elusive ideal in the early twenty-first century.
-Literature, Law, and Rhetorical Performance in the Anticolonial Atlantic uncovers a dynamic literary history of African and Caribbean critical engagements with First World law that attests to the continuing vitality of anticolonialism as a model for intellectual inquiry and political performance.
-Anne Gulick argues that experimentation with declarative forms is a vital rhetorical strategy in the anticolonial Atlantic—one through which writers have asked, and sought new answers to, the question: who gets to “write” the law, and under what circumstances?
+In my first book, entitled Literature, Law, and Rhetorical Performance in the Anticolonial Atlantic, I trace a dynamic literary history of African and Caribbean critical engagements with First World law that attests to the continuing vitality of anticolonialism as a model for intellectual inquiry and political performance.
+I argue that experimentation with declarative forms is a vital rhetorical strategy in the anticolonial Atlantic—one through which writers have asked, and sought new answers to, the question: who gets to “write” the law, and under what circumstances?
 These responses take shape in a generically and geographically diverse group of texts, from Haiti’s Declaration of Independence to Aimé Césaire’s surrealist poem of negritude to Ngugi wa Thiong’o’s novel of decolonization.
 They constitute a robust transatlantic tradition of challenging colonial and imperial authority through rhetorical performance.
 Drawing on the cosmopolitan aspirations and emancipatory energies of the political declaration, this tradition aims to radically re-invent the possibilities for law and political belonging in the postcolonial future.

 • "Africa, Pan-Africanism and the Global Caribbean in Maryse Condé's The Story of the Cannibal Woman."
 The Global South 4.2 (Fall 2010), 49-75.